CodeInSuits/interactivecdcl/README.md

 $ pip install -r requirements.txt
 ```

-If you run into issues with `requirements.txt` and get the message `Error: pg_config executable not found`, do the following:

-1. Download Postgres.app from https://postgresapp.com/
-2. With your virtual environment activated, run `export PATH="/Applications/Postgres.app/Contents/Versions/latest/bin:$PATH"`
-3. Continue with installing `requirements.txt`

-Make sure to activate the virtual environment for all the following steps.
+#### Make sure to activate the virtual environment for all the following steps.
 To deactivate, simply run `deactivate`.

 ### Server
 In the top level of interactivecdcl, run: